SulTanvai0/Ostad_assignment_M10/README.md

 http://localhost:8080/api/v1//deleteWork/:id  //* by this url we can delete one data from work list by giving ID on Url . by this four url our frist requriement is complet

-# for specific url to access we need to virify a token
+# for specific url to access we need to Verifi a token
-ex: for update or create work list user have to use token .
+ex: for create ,  update , Read or Delete  work list user have to use token .

 # password reset system
 ex: http://localhost:8080/api/v1/resetPassword